theeugenechong/tp/docs/DeveloperGuide.md

 The `Forum` component:

-+ handles adding/deleting/listing of posts, comments
++ Handles adding/deleting/listing of posts, comments
 + Deletes a post or comment only if the user requesting the action *owns* the post or comment, i.e. the username of request body must match the username field of the post or comment.

 [⬆️ Back to top](#whats-in-this-developer-guide)